AhmedaAgamia/AVR/README.md

 # NTI
-drivers and some projects for ARM and AVR
+drivers and some projects for AVR